Probate Q&A Series

 5. Seek Judicial Guidance and Protect the Estate

-When uncertainty exists about enforceability, file a declaratory judgment action in probate or superior court.
+When uncertainty exists about enforceability, file a declaratory judgment action in the appropriate division of district or superior court.
 A judge can interpret contract language and decide if the estate owes the advance.
-Prompt action prevents estate assets from being improperly drained and ensures fair treatment of all creditors under N.C.G.S. § 28A-15-1.
+Prompt action helps ensure fair treatment of all creditors under N.C.G.S. § 28A-15-1.

 Key Steps for Representatives